8i/UnityPlugin_Documentation_RTD/docs/source/Quickstart.rst

 2. Tick the 'Virtual Reality Supported' checkbox.
 3. From the new list, make sure the target headset you wish to use is listed.
 If it isn't, add it by clicking the + icon.
 4. Ensure your main camera has a HvrRender component attached to it

+If you encounter any issues getting VR working in your Unity Project, please consult the Unity Manual `[Link to Unity Docs] <https://docs.unity3d.com/Manual/VROverview.html>`_